-Prior to the public offering, the Company's level of cash and operating margins were not enough to cover the existing fixed and variable obligations of the Company.
+Prior to the Public Offering, the Company's level of cash and operating margins were not enough to cover the existing fixed and variable obligations of the Company.
 In addition, the Company's liquidity was not sufficient to fund general expansion.
-The proceeds from the public offering will be used, in part, to fund anticipated growth, including a projected expansion in existing and targeted market areas.
+The proceeds from the Public Offering will be used, in part, to fund anticipated growth, including a projected expansion in existing and targeted market areas.

-There is no assurance that the Company's plans will materialize or that the Company will be successful in funding estimated cash shortfalls through the proceeds from the public offering.
+There is no assurance that the Company's plans will materialize or that the Company will be successful in funding estimated cash shortfalls through the proceeds from the Public Offering.
 The Company may also need to generate additional revenues or secure additional financing sources, such as debt or equity capital, to fund future growth, which financing may not be available on favorable terms or at all.
-The Company does not have any additional sources secured for future funding and if it is unable to raise the necessary capital at the times it requires such funding, it may need to materially change its business plan, including delaying implementation of aspects of such business plan or curtailing or abandoning such business plan altogether.
+The Company does not have any additional sources secured for future funding, and if it is unable to raise the necessary capital at the times it requires such funding, it may need to materially change its business plan, including delaying implementation of aspects of such business plan or curtailing or abandoning such business plan altogether.

 SGB provides services to its customers in three separate phases: the design phase, the architectural and engineering phase and the construction phase.
 Each phase is independent of the other, but builds through a progression of concept through delivery of a completed structure.
-These phases may be embodied in a single contract or in separate contracts.
-As of June 30, 2017, the Company had 14 projects totaling \$9,732,389 under contract, which, if they all proceed to construction, will result in our constructing approximately 171,162 square feet of container space.
-Of these contracts, three projects totaling approximately 109,640 square feet were in the architectural and engineering phase; four projects totaling approximately 9,510 square feet were in the design phase; and seven projects totaling approximately 52,012 square feet were contracts combining all three phases or parts thereof and including construction.
-The Company expects that all of this revenue will be realized by December 31, 2017.
-There can be no assurance that the Company's customers will decide to and/or be able to proceed with these construction projects, or that SGB will ultimately recognize revenue from these projects in a timely manner or at all.
+These phases may be embodied in a single contract or in separate contracts, which is typical of a design build process model.
+As of September 30, 2017, the Company had 13 projects totaling \$77,087,634 under contract, which, if they all proceed to construction, will result in our constructing approximately 525,534 square feet of container space.
+Of these contracts, four projects totaling approximately 88,008 square feet were in the architectural and engineering phase and nine projects totaling approximately 437,526 square feet were contracts combining all three phases or parts thereof and including construction.
+The Company expects that all of this revenue will be realized by August 31, 2020.